barchart/watchlist-client-js/README.md

 ### Package Managers

-This library has been published as a _public_ module to NPM as [@barchart/watchlist-client-js](https://www.npmjs.com/package/@barchart/watchlist-client-js).
+This library has been published as a _public_ package to NPM as [@barchart/watchlist-client-js](https://www.npmjs.com/package/@barchart/watchlist-client-js).

 ### License